hpgrahsl/kryptonite-for-kafka/README.md

 After that, start using the UDFs, namely `K4KENCRYPT` and `K4KDECRYPT`, to selectively encrypt and decrypt column values in ksqlDB rows of `TABLES` and `STREAMS` respectively. **Read here about the configuration options and how to [apply the UDFs](ksqldb-udfs-kryptonite/README.md) based on simple examples.**

+##### Quarkus Funqy HTTP API service

+Starting with Kryptonite for Kafka 0.4.0, the pre-built Quarkus application can be downloaded directly from the [release pages](https://github.com/hpgrahsl/kryptonite-for-kafka/releases).

+When building from sources and before running the Quarkus application in dev mode (`./mvnw quarkus:dev` or `quarkus dev`), make sure to specify your individual configuration options in `application.properties`.
+In case you run the pre-built binaries in prod mode (`java -jar target/quarkus-app/quarkus-run.jar`), you have to properly override any of the mandatory/default settings when starting the application. **Read here about the configuration options and how to [use the HTTP API](funqy-http-kryptonite/README.md) based on example requests.**

 ### Cipher Algorithm Specifics

 The project uses authenticated encryption with associated data ([AEAD](https://en.wikipedia.org/wiki/Authenticated_encryption)) and in particular applies [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) in [GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) mode for probabilistic encryption (default) or [SIV](https://en.wikipedia.org/wiki/AES-GCM-SIV) mode for uses cases which either require or at least benefit from deterministic encryption.
 The preferred and new default way is to configure Kryptonite to use Google's [Tink](https://github.com/google/tink) multi-language, cross-platform open-source cryptography library.
 Kryptonite for Kafka version 0.4.0+ provides the following cipher algorithms: